Izabela88/walkers-website/README.md

   and they cannot take the dog with them or they work a lot and the dog is struggling at home alone.
   This was the inspiration for creating the Walkers platform which will help with find the best solution for all dogs owners.

-  The website gather users who:
+  The website gathers users who:

-  - are looking for people who provide services in care of the dogs
+  - are looking for people who provide services in the care of the dogs.
-  - provides dog care services and who wants to advertise their own services
+  - provides dog care services and who wants to advertise their own services.

   - #### **Site owner goal**

-    - To provide an platform where users can easy find proven pet sitters/ dog walkers
+    - To provide an platform where users can easy find proven pet sitters/ dog walkers.
-    - To provide an platform that allows users to advertise their services to a large number of recipients
+    - To provide an platform that allows users to advertise their services to a large number of recipients.
-    - To create a viable product that can be further developed with additional features
+    - To create a viable product that can be further developed with additional features.

   - #### **User goals**
-    - To access a user-friendly website across multiple devices
+    - To access a user-friendly website across multiple devices.
-    - To find and contact a professional dog carer
+    - To find and contact a professional dog carer.
-    - To find as many customers as possible
+    - To find as many customers as possible.

 - ### **User stories**

   1. **Navigation and website experience:**

-     - As a site user, I want a responsive website so that I can access it on different devices
+     - As a site user, I want a responsive website so that I can access it on different devices.
-     - As a site user, I want to easily navigate across the site so that I can find the information I need
+     - As a site user, I want to easily navigate across the site so that I can find the information I need.
-     - As a site user, I want to be able to return quickly to the home page so I can navigate the website easily
+     - As a site user, I want to be able to return quickly to the home page so I can navigate the website easily.
      - As a site user, I want to know when I am unauthorized to see some content so I can return to the home page and register.
-     - As a site user, I want to see messages after logging in, logging out, or register so I will know what is happening
+     - As a site user, I want to see messages after logging in, logging out, or register so I will know what is happening.

   2. **As a new user:**

      - I want to easily understand the main purpose of the website.
-     - I want to know how to join the walkers' community
+     - I want to know how to join the walkers' community.
      - I want to find a section describing the company to find out when it was founded and the rest of the pertinent information about this company.
      - I want to locate social media links to find opinions about the company and check how trusted and known they are.
-     - I want to be able to find a dog walker or pet sitter in my area
+     - I want to be able to find a dog walker or pet sitter in my area.
-     - I want to be able to log in with social media so I can access my account quickly
+     - I want to be able to log in with social media so I can access my account quickly.
      - I want to be sure that my email is correct so I can verify it.

   3. **As a returning user:**

-     - I want to log in and logout so that I can access my profile safely
+     - I want to log in and logout so that I can access my profile safely.
-     - I want to be able to delete my profile so my personal information is removed from the website
+     - I want to be able to delete my profile so my personal information is removed from the website.
      - I want to be able to add my image to my profile so I can be more trustworthy for others users.
      - I want to register for an account so I can view a profile of dog walkers or pet sitters.
-     - I want to be able to see dog walker or pet sitter profile to check more information about this person
+     - I want to be able to see dog walker or pet sitter profile to check more information about this person.
-     - I want to be able to write comments about dog walkers or pet sitters so I can help others users with choosing the best one person
+     - I want to be able to write comments about dog walkers or pet sitters so I can help others users with choosing the best one person.
      - I want to be able to delete or edit my reviews so I can manage them on my profile.

   4. **As a frequent user:**